-We have audited the accompanying statement of net assets of the Louisiana Horsemen's Medical Benefit Trust (the Trust) as of December 31, 2009, and the related statement of changes in net assets for the year then ended.
+We have audited the accompanying statements of net assets of the Louisiana Horsemen's Medical Benefit Trust (the Trust) as of December 31, 2010 and 2009, and the related Statements of Changes in Net Assets for the years then ended.
 These financial statements are the responsibility of the Trustees.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Trust as of December 31, 2008 were audited by other auditors whose report dated January 7, 2010 expressed an unqualified opinion on those statements.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of Trust's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial status of the Trust as of December 31, 2009, and changes in its financial status for the year then ended in conformity with auditing principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial status of the Trust as of December 31, 2010 and 2009, and changes in its financial status for the year then ended in conformity with auditing principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated June 30, 2011, on our consideration of the Louisiana Horsemen's Medical Benefit Trust's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated July 15, 2011, on our consideration of the Louisiana Horsemen's Medical Benefit Trust's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.